Please review Section VII. Credit For Work At Other Schools in the Academic Regulations for more information.

 The Hastings Writing Requirement must be completed at Hastings, no exceptions.

 Credits from a Non-Law Graduate Institution

 Hastings students may also transfer up to 6 units (of the 34 unit transfer credit maximum) from non-law graduate coursework.
-Prior to enrollment, students interested in taking non-law graduate coursework must submit a Non-Law Transfer Credit Petition, as well as a copy of course description, to the Records Office for approval by the Academic Dean.
+Prior to enrollment, students interested in taking non-law graduate coursework must submit a Non-Law Transfer Credit Petition, as well as a copy of course description, to the Office of the Registrar for approval by the Academic Dean.
 If approved, the student may enroll in the course.
-Upon completion, an official transcript must be submitted to the Records Office, for review.
+Upon completion, an official transcript must be submitted to the Office of the Registrar, for review.

 For more specific limitations on joint degree credit, units earned at foreign law schools (including UC Hastings approved exchange and study abroad programs), and credit for distance education courses, see the Academic Regulations.